Bank of Montreal Can Buys 858,281 Shares of Comstock Resources, Inc. (NYSE:CRK)

 Bank of Montreal Can boosted its stake in Comstock Resources, Inc. (NYSE:CRK – Get Rating) by 5,625.1% in the second quarter, HoldingsChannel reports.
 The firm owned 873,539 shares of the oil and gas producer’s stock after acquiring an additional 858,281 shares during the period.
 Bank of Montreal Can’s holdings in Comstock Resources were worth $12,002,000 as of its most recent filing with the Securities and Exchange Commission.

 A number of other large investors have also added to or reduced their stakes in CRK.
 Cullen Frost Bankers Inc. bought a new stake in Comstock Resources in the 2nd quarter worth approximately $48,000.
-Ellevest Inc. grew its position in shares of Comstock Resources by 33.3% during the 2nd quarter.
-Ellevest Inc. now owns 8,145 shares of the oil and gas producer’s stock valued at $98,000 after acquiring an additional 2,035 shares during the period.
-Lido Advisors LLC bought a new stake in shares of Comstock Resources during the 1st quarter valued at $131,000.
+Ellevest Inc. grew its position in Comstock Resources by 33.3% in the 2nd quarter.
+Ellevest Inc. now owns 8,145 shares of the oil and gas producer’s stock worth $98,000 after purchasing an additional 2,035 shares during the period.
+Lido Advisors LLC bought a new stake in Comstock Resources in the 1st quarter worth approximately $131,000.
 State Board of Administration of Florida Retirement System bought a new stake in shares of Comstock Resources during the 2nd quarter valued at $135,000.
 Finally, Ensign Peak Advisors Inc bought a new stake in shares of Comstock Resources during the 1st quarter valued at $171,000.
 Institutional investors own 34.02% of the company’s stock.

 Comstock Resources Announces Dividend